awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

         ]
 ```

-## ComprehendBasicAccessPolicy: Gives access to Amazon Comprehend APIs for detecting entities, key phrases, languages and sentiments<a name="comprehend-basic-access-policy"></a>
+## ComprehendBasicAccessPolicy: Gives access to Amazon Comprehend APIs for detecting entities, key phrases, languages, and sentiments<a name="comprehend-basic-access-policy"></a>

 ```
         "Statement": [{